PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 9 - Gamemaster's section/Biologics/Tools/Monster Traits.md

 #candidate the size modifier applies to the creature's threat level

 #candidate the size modifier is added to fall damage - could be a circumstantial?

 # Monster Traits
 Tactical traits?

+#### impervious
+If a penetrant has a lower value than armor, Roll 1d5 to determine the chance to pen instead of 1d10.
 #### Achilles Heel (-2) #passive
 Hitting the creature with a particular source of damage increases the damage factor by 1.
 #### Hold Breath